farmOS/farmOS/README.md

 along with a set of modules and configuration to create a flexible and extensible farm management interface.

-Drupal.org is the location of the canonical repositories and mainline branches.
+Drupal.org is the location of the canonical repository and mainline branch.
 GitHub is also used as a mirror, and for some of the more experimental development.
-See http://github.com/farmOS for a list of repositories.
+See http://github.com/farmOS for a list of related repositories.

 INSTALLATION
 ------------